wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 1. Optionally with <a target="_blank" href="https://aws.amazon.com/pinpoint/">AWS Pinpoint</a> for multichannel <a target="_blank" href="http://aws.amazon.com/mobileanalytics/faqs/">marketing communication analytics</a> and to <a target="_blank" href="https://docs.aws.amazon.com/sns/latest/dg/channels-sms-originating-identities.html">send SMS messages to phones</a> from an originator ID.

+   See https://github.com/capless/warrant - a Python library for using AWS Cognito with support for SRP.

    ### OAuth 2.0 app settings